sopitamed/breast-cancer-tumors-classification/README.md

 Submit the input to receive predictions from all three algorithms.

-##📖 Report
+## 📖 Report
-For more detailed information on the dataset, preprocessing methods, model training, and evaluation metrics, refer to the full investigation report: report.pdf.
+For more detailed information on the dataset, preprocessing methods, model training, and evaluation metrics, refer to the full investigation report: `report.pdf`.

-##📬 Contact
+## 📬 Contact
 For questions, academic inquiries, or contributions, feel free to open an issue or contact the author(s).